 - Do not sign any settlements, releases, or waivers related to your collision: Until you have talked with an experienced attorney who is looking out for your interests, do not sign any settlements, releases, or waivers that are presented to you by your auto insurance company, the at-fault driver’s auto insurer or any other insurance companies or persons.

-Types of back injuries after car accident
+Types of back injuries after a crash

 - Lumbar sprains and strains

-- Back fractures (lumbar and thoracic vertebral fractures)
+- Fractures (lumbar and thoracic vertebral fractures)

 - Spinal cord injuries to the back